 11. Apply Develop Edits in an Optimal Order

 When using the Develop module, the order in which you apply image corrections can have a significant impact on the performance of the Develop module.
 Every time you make a new edit, it has to apply it and calculate all the previous adjustments you make.
 This is why the deeper you get into editing an image in Lightroom and the more effects you apply, the slower the Develop module can seem to become.

 Some filters can really slow down the Develop module from the off.
 Filters like noise reduction for example, can really impact the Develop module.

 This approach by Lightroom keeps file sizes low, lets you easily keep track of edits, and results in higher quality export images.
 The downside is that it results in a slower system after you’ve applied a lot of edits to an image as Lightroom has to keep calculating the edits as you go.

-Personally, I just work from top to bottom in the Develop module, but according to Adobe, the best order for editing your photo to maximise performance is as follows:
+According to Adobe, the best order for editing your photo to maximise performance is as follows:

 - Spot healing.

 - Geometry corrections, such as Lens Correction profiles and Manual corrections, including keystone corrections using the Vertical slider.